Category: Diabetes Management

 The most natural of remedies is eating a healthy diet and exercising.
 Medically proven information shows that both meal planning and physical activity help lower your blood sugar levels.
 Combining your prescribed medicines with a meal plan and physical activity is the best way to lower your levels.
 It is true that some herbal or other products can work against diabetes medications, raising your blood sugar.
 Ask your pharmacist or doctor if any of your medicines or health problems could be affected by herbal or natural remedies.

-Insulin Causes Complications, Such as Amputations, Impotence or Death
+Insulin Causes Complications, Such as Amputations, Impotence, or Death

 Some people who take insulin develop complications from diabetes, but the complications aren’t caused by insulin.
 Keeping your blood sugar near the normal range by taking a pill or using insulin, helps you live a long, healthy life.
 Many people believe that once you start taking insulin, you can never stop.
 While this used to be true, insulin on the market today is better than the past.

-You Can’t Stop Taking Insulini
+You Can’t Stop Taking Insulin

 Some people with Type 2 diabetes are able to stop taking insulin if they lose weight, start exercising, or their physical and/or emotional stress becomes better.